-You will not have time to count how many words you have, so the best thing to do is practice with the official IELTS exam paper and count how many words you write on that.
+You will not have time to count how many words you have, so the best thing and one of the IELTS general writing tips is to practice with the official IELTS exam paper and count how many words you write on that.

-You might be asked to write to a friend, but that doesn’t mean you should stop using correct grammar and spelling.
+You might be asked to write to a friend that indicates a friendly tone, but that doesn’t mean you should stop using correct grammar and spelling.

 Avoid using abbreviations like ‘cus’ instead of ‘because’ or ‘u ‘ instead of ‘you’.
 You should also never use text message style acronyms like ‘LOL’ or ‘OMG’.
 Emoticons are also a strict ‘no-no’!